mrcloudchase/chasingcloudcareers-site/blog/2025-01-15-welcome-to-chasing-cloud-careers/index.md

 This isn't about selling you courses or certifications.
 This is about empowering you with the knowledge, skills, and confidence to chase your engineering dreams.

-## Six Comprehensive Learning Paths
+## Ten Comprehensive Learning Paths

-We've designed six distinct learning paths, each tailored to different engineering disciplines and career goals:
+We've designed ten distinct learning paths, each tailored to different engineering disciplines and career goals:

 ### Support Engineering
 Perfect for those who love problem-solving and helping others.
 Learn technical troubleshooting, customer success principles, and the art of turning frustrated users into happy customers.
 This path is ideal for career changers who want to enter tech with strong communication skills.

 **What you'll master:**
 - Technical troubleshooting methodologies
-- Customer communication and empathy
+- Customer communication and relationship management
+- Advanced debugging and system analysis
+- Career development and leadership skills

+### Software Engineering
+Master programming fundamentals and build scalable applications.
+Learn multiple programming languages, web development frameworks, and professional software development practices.
+Perfect for those who want to create applications and systems from the ground up.

+**What you'll master:**
+- Programming fundamentals and multiple languages
+- Web development (frontend, backend, full-stack)
+- Software engineering practices and methodologies
+- System design and scalable architecture

+### Data Science
+Extract insights from data and build predictive models.
+Master statistical analysis, machine learning, and data visualization to drive business decisions.
+Perfect for analytical minds who want to turn data into actionable insights.

+**What you'll master:**
+- Statistics, mathematics, and probability theory
+- Data analysis, cleaning, and manipulation
-- Product knowledge and documentation
+- Machine learning algorithms and model building
-- Escalation management and team collaboration
+- Data visualization and storytelling

 ### Linux Engineering
 Dive deep into the backbone of modern infrastructure.
 Master command-line interfaces, system administration, and the skills that power everything from web servers to cloud platforms.
 Linux knowledge is foundational for almost every other engineering discipline.